MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/install-with-rc4-protocol-disabled.md

    ![AES Attributes enabled on the Domain Controller](./media/protocol-disabled/domain-controller.png)

-AES Encryption type is allowed for Kerberos on the computer where Management Server needs to be installed.
+2. AES Encryption type is allowed for Kerberos on the computer where Management Server needs to be installed.

    ![AES encryption type](./media/protocol-disabled/aes-encryption-type.png)

 > [!NOTE]
-> If the Agent and Management Server are in different domains from the same forest (Child/Parent domain).
-Follow [Method 3: Configure the trust to support AES128 and AES 256 encryption instead of RC4 encryption](https://docs.microsoft.com/troubleshoot/windows-server/windows-security/unsupported-etype-error-accessing-trusted-domain).
+> If the Agent and Management Server are in different domains from the same forest (Child/Parent domain), follow [Method 3: Configure the trust to support AES128 and AES 256 encryption instead of RC4 encryption](https://docs.microsoft.com/troubleshoot/windows-server/windows-security/unsupported-etype-error-accessing-trusted-domain).

 ## Disable RC4 in Operations Manager